FAN-Fujinaga/PLC-Apps/Tetris/README.md

-# Descripton
+# Description
-Programming for playing the Tetris on TPL by using PLC.
+Programs for playing the Tetris on TPL by using PLC.
 <br />
 <br />
 <br />